-- 3. The Student Systems and Records Office will arrange for appropriate invigilation throughout the published examination periods.
-However, it is the responsibility of the Module Convenor (or nominee) who set the paper to be available throughout the duration of the paper in the event of a query.
+- 3. The Student Administration Office will arrange for appropriate invigilation throughout the published examination periods for on campus exams.
+However, it is the responsibility of the Module Convenor (or nominee) who set the paper to be available throughout the duration of the paper in the event of a query for on campus and remote exams.
 Unless instructed otherwise, the Chief Invigilator will direct any queries on a particular paper to the responsible examiner.
-In the event of a query, the Chief Invigilator will contact: Student Systems and Records Office Reception ext: 7093 (except for evening and weekend sessions when direct contact numbers will be provided) - 4.
+In the event of a query, the Chief Invigilator will contact: Student Administration Office Reception ext: 7093 (except for evening and weekend sessions when direct contact numbers will be provided) - 4.
 In the event of it not being possible to contact the responsible examiner the Chief Invigilator will seek the advice of the Chair of the Board of Study.
-In the absence of the Chair of the Board of Study, the Examinations Services Manager (Student Systems and Records Office) will proceed on their best judgement. - 5.
-If an error is discovered it is the responsibility of the Chief Invigilator (with the Student Systems and Records Office) to ensure that all examination centres (where the examination is being sat in more than one location) are informed of the error.
+In the absence of the Chair of the Board of Study, the Assessment and Examinations Manager (Student Administration Office) will proceed on their best judgement. - 5.
+If an error is discovered it is the responsibility of the Chief Invigilator (with the Student Administration Office) to ensure that all examination centres (where the examination is being sat in more than one location) are informed of the error.